Kali, Croatia

-Kali ([kâːli]) is a municipality in Croatia on Ugljan island in Zadar County.
+Kali ([kâːli]) is a village and the only settlement in the eponymous municipality in Croatia on Ugljan island in Zadar County.
 In the 2011 census, there were 1,638 inhabitants, 99.39% of whom were Croats.
+Kali was mentioned in historical documents for the first time in 1299, but archaeological finds on the Orjak hill prove that life existed in this area since prehistoric times.

 Name

 The settlement's name is likely derived from cale, a Celtic word for port.

+Demographics

 Attractions

 Kali is a fishing town with a Mediterranean feeling.
 The old central part of the town was founded on a hillock around St. Lovre's (St. Lawrence) Church, the patron saint of the town.
 The famed fishermen's festival takes place under the saint's auspices every year in August.